CommunityToolkit/WindowsCommunityToolkit/docs/brushes/BackdropSaturationBrush.md

 ---
 title: BackdropSaturationBrush
 author: michael-hawker
-ms.date: 02/13/2018
 description: The BackdropSaturationBrush is a Brush that applies a Saturation effect to whatever is behind it in the application.
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, Colors Helper
+keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, brush, backdrop, saturation
 ---

 # BackdropSaturationBrush